 Schedule a Cosmetic Dental Procedure Today

-If you live in Brooklyn, NY, we invite you to call (718) 709-3902 and schedule a consultation to speak with Dr. Steven Lin.
+If you live in Brooklyn, NY, we invite you to call (718) 709-3902 and schedule a consultation to speak with Dr. Rubinov.
 During your appointment, we will examine your teeth and discuss the goals that you have for your smile.
 Since there are so many types of procedures to choose from, it is important to understand what you are trying to accomplish so that we can customize a recommendation that fits your lifestyle and timeframe goals.

 Before we schedule any cosmetic dental services, we will want to ensure that your teeth and gums are in good health.
 It is essential that they are.
 Otherwise, you will take longer to heal, and your teeth will continue to deteriorate over time.
 Starting with healthy teeth, or restoring damaged ones during the process, is important for keeping your new smile looking fabulous for years to come.

 Simultaneously, your gums need to be in good health before completing any major cosmetic work.
 Many people are unaware of how important the connection between the gums and teeth are.
 If your gums are receding or you have some level of gum disease, it will continue to advance and put your teeth at risk for further infection and even bone loss.
 Any level of gum disease can jeopardize any cosmetic work that we complete.
 Thus, if gum disease is present, we will treat it first.

 Check out what others are saying about our dental services on Yelp: Cosmetic Dental Services Brooklyn

 Enhance Your Smile the Way You Want